 My vote is not signing my name to an agreement or declaring an affiliation with a candidate.
 Just because I vote for someone doesn’t mean I agree with them.
 If this were true, then there would be no one on earth I could vote for, regardless of how conservative or Scripturally accurate they may be.

 My vote is not an endorsement or token of support for a person or platform.
 “For there is no authority except from God, and those which exist are established by God” Romans 13:1b.
 I live to bring glory to God, so I will use my better judgment to choose which of the two evils would better facilitate my ability to do so in every-day life.

 So let us remember, as we pray for and participate in this critical day of our nation’s history, that our vote is simply a wise and solemn choice between the options that God has sovereignly placed before us.
 God will use the one He elects however He chooses.
 “Blessed be the name of God for ever and ever: for wisdom and might are his: and he changeth the times and the seasons: he removeth kings, and setteth up kings: he giveth wisdom unto the wise, and knowledge to them that know understanding.”

-For further reading, here are two resources that have strongly influenced my decision to vote for the Trump/Pence ticket based on the policies they promise to stand by despite my reluctance and complete lack of support for Trumps character: Prayer and Soul-Searching by Joel Rosenberg, and the Decision of Senator Ted Cruz.
+For further reading, here are two resources that have strongly influenced my decision to vote for the Trump/Pence ticket vs the Clinton/Kaine ticket based on the policies they promise to stand by despite my reluctance and complete lack of support for either of the candidates: Prayer and Soul-Searching by Joel Rosenberg, and the Decision of Senator Ted Cruz.
 Let us not look for a savior in a president, but pray rather that God would use our elected leaders as tools to bring God’s people back into right relationship with Him.